-We have an employment agreement with Mr. Cashman, which was entered into in April 2003 based on competitive and benchmark data at that time.
-Mr. Cashman's severance payment and change of control benefits were established in 2003 for retention reasons and because his role is viewed by our Compensation Committee as critical to any change of control which could be advantageous to our stockholders.
-His payments reflect competitive comparisons made at the time to the following peer companies: Advent Software, Inc., Ansoft Corp., Business Objects SA, Cadence Design Systems Inc., Citrix Systems, Inc., Kronos Inc., Manhattan Associates, Inc., MapInfo Corp., Mentor Graphics Corp., Mercury Interactive, Moldflow Corp., MSC Software Corp., MTS Systems Corp. and Parametric Technology Corp.
-Mr. Cashman's employment agreement (i) provides for an annual base salary and participation in our executive bonus plan, (ii) provides for termination benefits equal to two times his combined salary and target bonus and continuation of benefits then in effect if we terminate him without cause at any time or demote or terminate him with or without cause within 180 days following a change of control of us, or if he resigns following our material breach of his employment agreement, (iii) in the case of change of control of us, provides for accelerated vesting of stock options, (iv) provides Mr. Cashman with a \$2.0 million term life insurance policy, the proceeds of which are payable to beneficiaries designated by Mr. Cashman, and (v) restricts competitive activities by Mr. Cashman for two years following the termination of his employment with us regardless of the basis of that termination.
-Our compensation consultant reviewed these terms in December 2006 and verified that they were in line with competitive practices.
+Prior to the Transition Agreement, we had entered into an employment agreement with Mr. Cashman in 2003, which was subsequently amended in 2011.
+Mr. Cashman's amended employment agreement originally had a five-year term commencing in 2011, with annual renewals thereafter.
+At the end of the original five-year term, and at the end of each annual renewal period thereafter, either party may give notice of its desire to terminate the agreement.
+If the Company chooses not to renew the agreement, it would be considered a termination without cause (as defined in the agreement).Mr.
+Cashman's employment agreement (i) provides for an annual base salary and participation in our executive bonus plan, (ii) provides for termination benefits equal to two times his combined salary and target bonus and continuation of benefits then in effect if we terminate him without cause at any time or demote or terminate him with or without cause within 180 days following a change of control, or if he resigns following our material breach of his employment agreement, (iii) in the case of a change of control, provides for "double trigger" accelerated vesting of stock options in the event Mr. Cashman's employment is terminated by us without cause or by him with good reason in the 18 month period following the change in control (as such terms are defined in the employment agreement), (iv) provides Mr. Cashman with a \$2.0 million term life insurance policy, the proceeds of which are payable to beneficiaries designated by Mr. Cashman, and (v) restricts competitive activities by Mr. Cashman for two years following the termination of his employment with us regardless of the basis of that termination.
+The provisions described in clause (v) above continued to be effective following the effectiveness of the Transition Agreement.